Akshaydotcom/tabapay-assignment/README.md

 # Tabapay-UI Project Part-1 #

 ## Description ##
-React Project, built using Vite and Vanilla CSS, for tabapay-assignment.
-More Details to follow
+React Project, built using Vite and Vanilla CSS, to create a dynamic TreeMenu as per specifications given by Tabapay Project Data for the Tree is a JSON object and has been stored in assets folder in file navData.js because of separation of concerns

 ## Installation ##
 Since this project is built using Vite, please run: